IBM/resilient-java-microservices-with-istio/README.md

 - Maximum Connections: Maximum number of connections to a backend.
 Any excess connection will be pending in a queue.
 You can modify this number by changing the `maxConnections` field.
 - Maximum Pending Requests: Maximum number of pending requests to a backend.
 Any excess pending requests will be denied.
 You can modify this number by changing the `httpMaxPendingRequests` field.

 Now take a look at the **circuit-breaker-db.yaml** file in manifests.
 We set Cloudant's maximum connections to 1 and Maximum pending requests to 1.
 Thus, if we sent more than 2 requests at once to cloudant, cloudant will have 1 pending request and deny any additional requests until the pending request is processed.
-Furthermore, it will detect any host that trigger a server error (5XX code) in the Cloudant's Envoy and eject all their requests for 15 minutes.
+Furthermore, it will detect any host that trigger a server error (5XX code) in the Cloudant's Envoy and eject the pod out of the load balancing pool for 15 minutes.
 You can visit [here](https://istio.io/docs/reference/config/traffic-rules/destination-policies.html#simplecircuitbreakerpolicy) to check out more details for each field.

 ```yaml
 type: destination-policy